httpwg/http-extensions/draft-ietf-httpbis-client-cert-field.md

 : The end-entity client certificate as an `EncodedCertificate` value.

 The `Client-Cert` header field defined herein is only for use in HTTP requests and MUST NOT be used in HTTP responses.
-It is a single HTTP header field-value as defined in Section 3.2 of {{?RFC7230}}, which MUST NOT have a list of values or occur multiple times in a request.
+It is a single HTTP header field value as defined in Section 3.2 of {{?RFC7230}}, which MUST NOT have a list of values or occur multiple times in a request.